GIST-CSBL/ADMET-FM/README.md

 Each CSV file must contain a `smiles` column and the target column specified by `--col_name`.

+### Fine-tuning Data

+Due to repository size limitations, only example datasets are provided in `finetuning_data/`.
+If you need access to the full datasets used in our experiments, please contact us using the email addresses provided in the **Contact Info** section.

 ### Classification

 Edit the placeholders before running: